Skip to main content

 Recommended VPS Requirements

-Minimum starting point for a NemoClaw test environment:
+Minimum practical starting point for a NemoClaw test environment:

-Use this to validate the workflow before committing to an always-on deployment.
-NemoClaw’s documented stack includes Docker, k3s/OpenShell components, sandbox images, and onboarding work, so use a higher baseline than the lighter agent pages.
+Use this to validate the workflow before committing to a persistent test deployment.
+NemoClaw’s documented stack includes Docker, OpenShell gateway components, sandbox image builds, and onboarding work, so use a higher baseline than the lighter agent pages.

 • 4 CPU cores